-The resulting new operating fee schedule and due date are communicated via a Letter to Federal Credit Unions and posted to NCUA.gov at least 30 days after Board approval of the annual budget.
+The resulting new operating fee schedule and due date are communicated via a Letter to Federal Credit Unions and posted to NCUA.gov within 30 days of Board approval of the annual budget.
 The Board also makes available an online operating fee calculator on the NCUA website for FCUs to estimate their individual fees for the upcoming year.
 No later than March of each year, natural person FCUs with assets greater than \$1 million will receive an invoice for their operating fee.
 Operating fees are based on actual assets reported as of December 31 of the previous year.
 The NCUA combines operating fee and capitalization deposit adjustment into a single invoice normally due in April.
-As required by the FCU Act, the NCUA will deposit the collected fees in the United States Treasury.35
+As required by the FCU Act, the NCUA will deposit the collected fees in the United States Treasury.

-VI.
-Proposed Changes to Methodology
+VIII.
+Changes to Operating Fee Methodology

-As summarized above, the Board seeks comment on three proposed changes to the Operating Fee methodology and details each below.
-The Board will review the comments received through this notice and consider adopting these changes through subsequent Board action prior to assessment of the 2021 Operating Fees.
+As summarized above, the Board sought comment on three proposed changes to the Operating Fee methodology and is adopting each change as proposed.